Materials-Consortia/OPTIMADE/optimade.rst

 Base URL
 --------

-Each database provider will publish one or more **base URLs** that serve the API, for example: http://example.com/optimade/ Every URL component that follows the base URL MUST behave as standardized in this API specification.
+Each database provider will publish one or more **base URLs** that serve the API, for example: http://example.com/optimade/.
+Every URL path segment that follows the base URL MUST behave as standardized in this API specification.

-All access to the API is provided under **versioned base URLs**, which append a URL component to the base URL that SHOULD be on the form :query-url:`vMAJOR`, :query-url:`/vMAJOR.MINOR` or :query-url:`/vMAJOR.MINOR.PATCH`.
+All access to the API is provided under the **versioned base URLs**, which append a URL path segment to the base URL that SHOULD be on the form :query-url:`/vMAJOR`, :query-url:`/vMAJOR.MINOR` or :query-url:`/vMAJOR.MINOR.PATCH`.
 An implementation MUST provide the :query-url:`/vMAJOR` form, whereas the other forms are OPTIONAL.
 Here, :val:`MAJOR` is the major version number, :val:`MINOR` is the minor version number and :val:`PATCH` is the patch version number of the standard implemented by the provider.
-For any major version supported by the provider, the :val:`<URL>/vMAJOR` URL MUST point to the **latest** minor/patch version implemented by the provider.
+For all major versions supported by the provider, the :val:`/vMAJOR` URL MUST serve the **latest** minor/patch version implemented by the provider.

     **For implementers**: Clients are recommended to discover the highest commonly supported version by the client and the API implementation by trying versioned base URL in order of priority, e.g., if major version 2 and lower are supported by the client, it would try: :query-url:`/v2`, :query-url:`/v1`, and then :query-url:`/v0`.